MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/BREAK-Function--Report--XMLport-.md

 ```

 ## Remarks
  BREAK causes the current trigger to end.
-When used inside a loop, such as a WHILE\-DO or REPEAT\-UNTIL construction, BREAK interrupts the loop and causes the current trigger to end.
+When used inside a loop, such as a WHILE-DO or REPEAT-UNTIL construction, BREAK interrupts the loop and causes the current trigger to end.

  Compare this with the [QUIT Function \(Report, XMLport\)](QUIT-Function--Report--XMLport-.md).

 > [!TIP]
->  You can also use the [C\-AL BREAK Statement](C-AL-BREAK-Statement.md) to exit an iteration or loop.
-The difference is that the BREAK statement does not terminate the trigger \-it just exits the loop.
+>  You can also use the [C-AL BREAK Statement](C-AL-BREAK-Statement.md) to exit an iteration or loop.
+The difference is that the BREAK statement does not terminate the trigger -it just exits the loop.

 ## Example
  This example of code in a trigger on a report object requires that you create the following variable and text constant in the **C/AL Globals** window.